wing5wong/artisan-whs-static/source/_courses/MAE0.md

 type: Compulsory - Full Year
 description: ""
 maori_title: ""
-background: "To increase students understanding of Mathematics and build their confidence in using Mathematics to solve practical problems."
+body: "To increase students understanding of Mathematics and build their confidence in using Mathematics to solve practical problems."
 year: "10"
 credits: ""
 entry_requirements: "Satisfactory completion of a Year mathematics course"